WansonChoi/HATK/README.md

 You can run each module independently. **The README files of each module are prepared in the 'Wiki' section of this repository.**
 The Wiki includes more detailed explanation and usage examples.

-> **Check which Human Genome version, e.g. hg18, hg19 or hg38, is being used in your study**.
-> HATK will not be responsible for misuse/mismatch of Human Genome version.
+**Check which Human Genome version(i.e. hg18, 19, or 38) is being used in your study**.
+HATK will not be responsible for misuse/mismatch of Human Genome version. (ex.
-> (ex.
 Passing genotype data of 'hg19' to the '--bfile' and '18' to the '--hg' argument.)

 <br>